 Last time I was in Australia I had been disappointed to have missed Adelaide and had been determined to get there this time.
 If I had been feeling better I would have hired a car and got out into the surrounding area a bit more, however I was beaten back by the extreme heat and by my own lethargy following more than a month of illness.
 Not to worry; the city itself had a lot to offer.
 It is a nice place to simply spend time, rather than race around ticking things off a list.

 Where I stayed: Airbnb near Melbourne street.
 I would certainly recommend the area; there were plenty of restaurants with a mix of different foods plus a plethora of nearby parks.
+It was around 20 minutes walk from the main part of the city, or there are buses.
 However prices were not cheap, either for the accommodation or for the nearby cafes.